 --Canned vegetables, especially those without added salt.

 --Fruits canned in juice, unsweetened applesauce, 100-percent fruit juice and dried fruit such as raisins or craisins.

 --Canned meats and fish, such as chicken, ham, beef, tuna and salmon.
 Do not donate meat canned at home.

 --Whole grain, low-sugar cereals such as plain instant oatmeal, whole grain Os, and bran flakes.

 --Whole grain or enriched pasta and instant rice—either brown or enriched.
 Boxed noodle and rice dishes can be an easy starting point for a one-dish meal.

 --Spaghetti sauce, salsa and canned beans, including baked beans.

 --Low-fat salad dressings or spreads, and condiments such as ketchup or mustard.

---Baby food is a welcome donation.
+--Baby food is a very welcome donation.
 Just be sure to donate well within the date marked on the containers.